liammcluckie/Low-Tide-Surf-Club/README.md

 2. During and once the project was completed all commits and code was pushed to said repository.

-This project was then deployed using [GitHub Pages](https://pages.github.com/) by using the following steps.
+This project was then deployed using [GitHub Pages](https://pages.github.com/) by using the following steps, the instructional images contain a black box around the specified area.

 1. Log in to [GitHub](https://github.com/) and locate the [repository.](https://github.com/liammcluckie/Low-Tide-Surf-Club)
     - Alternatively you can locate the repository by searching liammcluckie/Low-Tide-Surf-Club on [GitHub.](https://github.com/)